jc972271/CP3407_Assessment/user_stories/design_explanation.md

 ## Database Design
 ![User Registration UI](../Images/00_Diagrams/data-flow-diagram.png)
-We decided to use three databases: one for users, one for service providers, and one for bookings.
-For the user database, the email will serve as the primary key as it is unique and makes it easy to track each user.
-In the service provider database, the service provider name will be the primary key as that is what differentiates each cleaning company.
+We decided to use five databases: one for users, one for service providers, one for service type, one for bookings and one for reviews.
+For the user database, the email serves as the primary key as it is unique and makes it easy to track each user.
+In the service provider database, the service provider name will be the primary key as that is what differentiates each cleaning company, and the admin email will be the foreign key that links to the user database.
+The service type database is connected to the service provider foreign key, with the service type name being the primary key.
 In the booking database the primary key will be a unique booking ID as one user could have multiple bookings.
-The user email however will be the foreign key that connects back to the user database.
+The bookings database will connect to both the user and service provider databases through the email foreign key.
+The reviews database is linked to both the user and service provider databases using the service provider and email as foreign keys.
+The primary key will be the unique ID for each review, as one user can have multiple reviews and so can one service provider.

 ## Interface Design